tuf75588/reactjs-projects/dynamic-div-generator/README.md

 REACT_APP_SECRET_CODE=abcdef npm start
 ```

-### Adding Development Environment Variables In `.env`
+### Adding Development Environment letiables In `.env`

 >Note: this feature is available with `react-scripts@0.5.0` and higher.

-To define permanent environment variables, create a file called `.env` in the root of your project:
+To define permanent environment letiables, create a file called `.env` in the root of your project:

 ```
 REACT_APP_SECRET_CODE=abcdef
 ```
->Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
-Changing any environment variables will require you to restart the development server if it is running.
+>Note: You must create custom environment letiables beginning with `REACT_APP_`.
+Any other letiables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
+Changing any environment letiables will require you to restart the development server if it is running.

 `.env` files **should be** checked into source control (with the exclusion of `.env*.local`).